fififish/sisiduan.io/index.md

 ## Group

-I have been fotunate to work with some great students.
+I have been fortunate to work with some great students.

 #### Postdoc
 - <a href="http://rujia.uk/">Rujia Li</a> (Shuimu Scholar, 2023 - now)